hyunjun97/Multiview2BIM/README.md

 This repository is the official implementation of the paper below, which converts a set of 2D architectural drawings — a floor plan and its elevation drawings — into structured 3D building data (BIM).
-It combines YOLO11-seg object detection, geometric post-processing, and an LMM-based scale reader to recover wall/window/door geometry with real-world dimensions.
+It combines YOLO11-seg instance segmentation, geometric post-processing, and an LMM-based scale reader to recover wall/window/door geometry with real-world dimensions.